If you receive SSDI benefits, you are eligible for Work Incentives that include Trial Work Period, Continuation of Health Care Benefits,

 Click on any of the icons above to learn more.

-of more than $750, or work more than 80 hours in self-employment in a month, you can use what is called a Trial Work Period service month.
+more than Trial Work Level, or work more than 80 hours in self-employment in a month, you can use what is called a Trial Work Period service month.

 Social Security’s Trial Work Period allows you to earn any amount of earnings and continue to receive your full SSDI cash benefit.